1. Welcome to Carleton and your Bachelor of Information Technology degree program

 Students’ development as Network, Multimedia, Optical Systems and Sensors, or Information Resource specialists can be further enhanced by combining academic studies with hands-on practice.
 First-hand experience in the field, as well as contacts in industry, can be gained through participation in the BIT co-op option.
 Normally co-op students complete at least three work terms — the first beginning in 3rd year winter.

 All BIT students who meet the co-op academic requirements are eligible to participate in the co-op program.
-Undergraduate student co-op applications are submitted via mySuccess (from your Carleton Central account) for those students who were not admitted to Carleton with the co-op option.
+For undergraduate students who were not admitted to Carleton with the co-op option, student co-op applications can be submitted via mySuccess (from your Carleton Central account).

 Where do I go throughout the year for program information?

-The School of Information Technology office is located at 230 Azrieli Pavilion or contact an advisor by email at csit-ug-advising@cunet.carleton.ca.
+The School of Information Technology office is located at 230 Azrieli Pavilion, and you can contact an advisor by email at csit-ug-advising@cunet.carleton.ca.

 Courses Required for First Year